This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Discrimination Complaint in Kentucky

 In Kentucky, you can file a complaint to resolve discrimination, but you can also file a private, civil lawsuit.
 Your lawyer can help you decide which process to begin or if you should do both.

 To file a complaint, you will likely turn to the Kentucky Commission on Human Rights, although in some cases filing with a federal agency is more appropriate.

 The process of filing a complaint begins with providing necessary information to the Commission, which determines if the situation is within their jurisdiction.
 The Commission will then offer to help you mediate with the respondent.
 If this process fails, the Commission can rule on the case after investigating the incident.

 For the best outcome in filing a lawsuit, rely on a Kentucky cerebral palsy lawyer.
 Without this professional to guide you through the process, you may miss steps, make mistakes, and lose the opportunity to get justice for your child.

 The process can be long and confusing, but you have better chances of a positive outcome with knowledge and the right lawyer.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.

 Retrieved from: https://www.ncsl.org/research/financial-services-and-commerce/medical-liability-malpractice-statutes-of-limitation.aspx

-- Understanding the filing complaint process. (n.d.).
-Kentucky Commision on Human Rights.
+- What to Expect During the Investigation of This Complaint. (n.d.).
+Kentucky Commission on Human Rights.